yshan-geo/yshan-geo.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yi Shan is an associate professor of Geotechnical Engineering at the Guangzhou University.
+His research interests include progressive failure mechanisms in sand–clay mixtures, static and dbynamic behavior of problematic soils and sustainable stabilization techniques, site-specific ground motion analysis and seismic design of underground structures.